Qualifications |

 Application period

 The Classical Studies discipline has distinctive expertise in the material culture of the ancient world.
 Staff research in this area covers a wide range of topics, including votive offerings from ancient sanctuaries, the archaeology of Etruscan Italy, ancient dress, ceramics, and Roman funerary monuments.
-The members of the Material Culture research area share an interest in placing the objects, sites and monuments of antiquity into their broader social contexts, identifying how they have shaped (and been shaped by) the ideas and practices of different cultures.
-Our work is marked by a commitment to interdisciplinary activities, whether this be ‘reading’ images alongside literary texts, or applying anthropological and scientific approaches to the study of the classical past.
-We are involved in several national and international collaborations, and organise excavations and conferences with a range of partner institutions.
+The Material Culture research area members share an interest in placing the objects, sites and monuments of antiquity into their broader social contexts, identifying how they have shaped (and been shaped by) the ideas and practices of different cultures.
+A commitment to interdisciplinary activities marks our work, whether ‘reading’ images alongside literary texts or applying anthropological and scientific approaches to studying the classical past.
+We are involved in several national and international collaborations, organising excavations and conferences with partner institutions.

-If you would like to join us as a full- or part-time research student, please contact us for an informal preliminary discussion.
-A well thought-out research proposal which sets out specific research questions and your strategies for addressing them, and which outlines the originality of your topic or approach, will enhance your chances of admission.
-We are always glad to offer advice before application (for example on how your project might enhance existing work in the field; what facilities you would need; what ancient and/or modern language ability you need for your project; and how you could participate in the discipline's research culture and engage with students in other universities).
+If you want to join us as a full- or part-time research student, please contact us for an informal preliminary discussion.
+A well-thought-out research proposal that sets out specific research questions and your strategies for addressing them and outlines the originality of your topic or approach will enhance your chances of admission.
+We are always glad to offer advice before application (for example, on how your project might enhance existing work in the field, what facilities you would need, what ancient and/or modern language ability you need for your project, and how you could participate in the discipline's research culture and engage with students in other universities).

 Entry requirements